I am the Business Development Director in the Research Centre for Learning and Teaching (CfLaT).

 My personal research interests focus very much on those issues and factors which could be called 'out of school' but which inevitably may affect the performance, attitudes, behaviour and learning of young people in school.
 I am also interested in learning which takes place in a variety of contexts, such as prisons and in the community.
 I have had work published on a study of the re-education of young offenders, which explored the relationship between education, the arts and the criminal justice system.

-More recently, I have begun work in the area of transition from school to University, and in particular the first year experience.
+More recently, I completed work in the area of transition from school to University, and in particular the first year experience.
 The first project - 'Bridging the Gap' - explored the secondary and higher education environment and what student expectations are, how school students learn and what they learn.
-The second project (with pre-University students in three schools) is currently exploring transition in relation to the context of what it means to be an ‘independent learner’ in both schools and Universities.
-Finally, I am currently working on a project which is a University-wide survey of all first year students to explore their initial experiences of University life.
+The second project (with pre-University students in three schools) is explored transition in relation to the context of what it means to be an ‘independent learner’ in both schools and Universities.
+Finally, I also worked on a project which was a University-wide survey of all first year students to explore their initial experiences of University life.
 The survey focused on pedagogical issues and learning experiences in addition to the pastoral and social aspects which all impact on adjustment and ‘settling in’ to University life.